mwerumuchai/password-locker/README.md

 |Display a page for sign up if already created a credential account| **Select sign up** | Password|
 |Add New credential account| **Select New Credential** | Account Name. password|

+## User Stories
+* As a user I would like to be able to copy my credentials to the clipboard .
+* As a user I would also like to dictate how long of a password i would like to have

 ## Technologies Used
 Python3.6

 ## Installation
-Install Python3.6
+* Install Python3.6
-Install Python3-pip
+* Install Python3-pip
-Install Pyperclip
+* Install Pyperclip
-Install Xclip
+* Install Xclip

 ### Running
-* `python3.6 password_locker_test.py`
+* `python3.6 run.py`

 ## License
- MIT &copy;2017 **Mweru Muchai
+ MIT &copy;2017 **Mweru Muchai**